runepnpgodtraining1lol1-sudo/agglayer-docs/README.md

-# Polygon Knowledge Layer
+# Agglayer Documentation

-Welcome to the Polygon Knowledge Layer!!!
+Welcome to the Agglayer Documentation!

 These docs use [the Material theme for MkDocs](https://squidfunk.github.io/mkdocs-material/).
-Our goal is to establish a high-quality, curated, and comprehensive "source of truth" for Polygon's technology.
+Our goal is to establish a high-quality, curated, and comprehensive "source of truth" for the Agglayer.

-This includes sections on:

-- Polygon CDK
-- Polygon zkEVM
-- Polygon PoS
-- Polygon Miden
-- Developer tools

 ## Run locally